s-kachroo/Git-at-Tips/Common Terms.md

 This means to fetch any updates that may have occured in a remote branch in your local repository and merge them.
 This is basically a fetch followed by a merge.

-**Pull Request (PR)**
+**Pull Request**

 Pull Request or PR as it is generally known, is a method to contribute to open development projects by including bug fixes or adding new features.
-Its a way of contributing by asking the owner of project to include changes made in the external/forked repository.